-Living off-grid is the ideal type of living for many Americans, but only a few manage to fulfill this dream and adjust to what it all implies.
+Living off-grid is the ideal type of living for many Americans.
+But only a few manage to fulfill this dream and adjust to all the limitations the off-grid lifestyle implies.
 Living off the grid is not as easy as seen in movies and it requires a certain mindset and the ability to adapt to various restrictions.

 Bonus: How to Make Pemmican, the Original Survival Food